 - Your kid may have an abnormal heart rate.

 How to Overcome Magnesium Deficiency in Kids

 Once you learn about the magnesium deficiency in your kid, it is imperative that you take various measures to overcome this deficiency.
-The deficiency can be managed in two ways, firstly by adding foods rich in magnesium in your kid’s diet and secondly removing the magnesium-leeching foods.
+The deficiency can be managed in two ways: by adding foods rich in magnesium in your kid’s diet, and removing magnesium-leeching foods.
 Here are some ways that you may do so:

 - You may add more whole grains to your child’s daily diet.

 - You may add cocoa powder in your kid’s diet too.
 It is best when used in its raw form.